Advik-B/Pretendabot/README.md

-# Discord-webhook.bot
+# Pretendabot
 Pretend to be a discord bot!

+---